 About ALLY Advocacy Center

-ALLY “A Life Like Yours” Advocacy Center fills the unmet needs of the community by providing free information on disability rights, guidance, support, events, and workshops for people with disabilities, their families, and the professionals who work with them.
+ALLY “A Life Like Yours” Advocacy Center fills the unmet needs of the community by providing free information on disability rights, guidance, support, events, and workshops for children with disabilities, their families, and the professionals who work with them.

 ALLY is your community resource for disability services in Loudoun County.
 When a parent first learns that their child might have developmental delays or their child has a disability diagnosis, we are here to guide them.